Elections will be held across Chelmsford on Thursday 6 May 2021. Who is being elected – and how can you vote?

 However, there is only one vacant seat in Chelmsford – Moulsham Lodge ward.

 If you live in Moulsham Lodge, you can vote for your new city councillor on 6 May.
-The newly elected member will join the other Moulsham Lodge representative, Councillor David Lodge.
+The newly elected member will join the other Moulsham Lodge representative, Councillor David Jones.

 Elect your County Councillors